 Mark is a Deputy District Judge.
 He is also an accredited mediator with experience of conducting mediations in a wide range of disputes.

-Mark also accepts instructions directly from members of the public in all property related matters within his specialist practice areas.
+Mark accepts instructions directly from members of the public in all property-related matters within his specialist practice areas.

 If you would like more information about Mark’s practice, please contact his clerks or call +44 (0)20 7405 6114.